-- 1. Which of the following might have been his best defense against TACO? - A. Fresh (<14 day old) RBC - B. Pre-transfusion furosemide - C. CLL treatment to open pulmonary lymphatics - D. Slower administration of the unit (over 3-4h instead of 1h) - 2.
-Which one of the following is true of TACO? - A. An RBC unit is more "TACO-genic" than a platelet transfusion - B. Fever with a suspected TACO argues for another diagnosis - C. It is the 2nd commonest cause of transfusion-related death - D. It is the 2nd commonest cause of respiratory transfusion reactions
+- 1. Which of the following might have been his best defense against TACO? - A. Fresh (<14 day old) RBC - B. Pre-transfusion furosemide - C. Slower administration of the unit (over 3-4h instead of 1h) - D. Treatment of his underlying CLL in order to open pulmonary lymphatics - 2.
+Which one of the following is true of TACO? - A. A RBC unit is more "TACO-genic" than a platelet transfusion - B. Fever with a suspected TACO argues for another diagnosis - C. It is the 2nd commonest cause of respiratory transfusion reactions - D. It is the 2nd commonest cause of transfusion-related death

 You are called to the hematology ward to review an 87 year old woman admitted with febrile neutropenia after myeloma therapy.
-She is a grand multipara (G8) with hypertension.
+She has had 8 previous pregnancies, and also has hypertension.

-She experienced fevers, rigors, and tachycardia following a 7-day-old platelet transfusion.
+She experiences fevers, rigors, and tachycardia following a 7-day-old platelet transfusion.